Hungaroring: Drivers

 Hungaroring has crowned two drivers in its 37-year history: both Nigel Mansell in 1992 and Michael Schumacher in 2001 were able to win the World Championship title.
 Moreover, the WilliamsF1 Team and Scuderia Ferrari also secured the Constructors' Championship at the Hungaroring, Williams in 1996 and Ferrari in 2001, 2002, and 2004.

 Both Hungary's Zsolt Baumgartner and Poland's Robert Kubica made their debut on this track as the first F1 drivers of their countries.

 The 2006 Hungarian Grand Prix was the first wet grand prix at the Hungaroring.
 This saw the retirement of many drivers including championship rivals Fernando Alonso and Michael Schumacher and gave Jenson Button and the reborn Honda F1 team their first win.
 Fernando Alonso also earned his first Grand Prix victory at this in 2003, declaring it his favourite track as a result.

+In 1990, Belgian driver Thierry Boutsen won the race despite having run out of fuel close to the end.
+He got out of the car and pushed it across the finish line.

 According to statements and interviews, drivers have different opinions on the track.
 While many, like Ayrton Senna, Nigel Mansell, Michael Schumacher, Lewis Hamilton, Max Verstappen and Fernando Alonso claimed to love it, many others consider the track too slow, hot and demanding.

 The technical driving center of the Hungaroring held former racer Gerhard Berger's name from 1998 until 2005 but later it was changed to Allianz.

 The track also has named curves: Turn 4 is named after Nigel Mansell, due to him losing a wheel there during the 1987 Hungarian Grand Prix.
 Turn 11 is named after Jean Alesi following his massive crash there during qualifying for the 1995 Hungarian Grand Prix.

 On Saturday, 25 July 2009, in the second round of qualifying for the Hungarian Grand Prix at Hungaroring, Ferrari driver Felipe Massa's head was injured, though protected by his driver's helmet, he was struck by a suspension spring that had fallen from Rubens Barrichello's Brawn GP car while driving at high speed.
 He was knocked unconscious, and subsequently crashed head-on into a tyre barrier.
 Massa was thereafter airlifted to the military hospital in Budapest, where he underwent surgery in the area surrounding his left eye.
 His condition was initially described as "life-threatening but stable", but improved rapidly.
 Massa was discharged from hospital the following week and returned to Brazil.
 After further tests it was decided that Massa needed a titanium plate inserted into his skull to strengthen it for racing in Formula One again.